 ID Mitigation EC-9.01 Any injured or killed wildlife encountered on the transmission line ROWs and associated access roads/trails will be reported to Manitoba Conservation and Water Stewardship.
 EC-9.02 Bird Diverters or aerial markers may be installed in high bird traffic areas.
 EC-9.03 Boundaries of important wildlife habitats (ie. Mineral licks and Stick nests) will be identified in mapsheets and flagged prior to clearing.
-EC-9.04 Clearing will occur outside breeding bird timing windows.
-See "Project Wildlife Reduced Timing Windows table" in the Appendix F EC-9.05 Construction activities will not be carried out during prescribed timing windows for wildlife species.
+EC-9.04 Clearing is allowed only within the Reduced Risk Time Period for Wildlife illustrated in Appendix D. If clearing within the Sensitive Time Period for Wildlife, further mitigation and approvals may be would be required.
+EC-9.05 Construction activities will not be carried out during prescribed timing windows for wildlife species.
 EC-9.06 Bear-proof garbage containers and electric fencing along with regular removal of food waste to approved waste disposal grounds will be used to manage food waste in northern and rural areas.
 EC-9.07 Hunting and harvesting of wildlife by project staff will not be permitted while working on the project sites.
 EC-9.09 Manitoba Conservation and Water Stewardship will be notified if animal traps are encountered and must be removed for project activities.
 EC-9.10 MB Conservation and Fisheries and Oceans Canada will be notified if beaver dams must be cleared along rights-of-way and access roads and trails.
 EC-9.11 No firearms will be permitted at construction sites.
 EC-9.12 Orientation for Contractor and Manitoba Hydro employees will include awareness of environmental protection measures for wildlife and wildlife habitat.
 EC-9.13 Problem wildlife will be reported immediately to Manitoba Conservation and Water Stewardship.
 EC-9.14 Trails through or near important habitat types will be managed in accordance with the Access Management Plan.
 EC-9.15 Trees containing large nests of sticks and areas where active animal dens or burrows are encountered will be left undisturbed until unoccupied.
 Artificial structures for nesting may be provided if unoccupied nests must be removed.
 EC-9.16 Vehicles will not exceed posted speed limits and wildlife warning signs may be installed in high density areas and at known crossings locations as a result of wildlife monitoring.
 EC-9.17 Where buffer zones or setbacks are not feasible for colonial waterbirds, bird deflectors will be placed on sky wires to improve visibility of the wires to birds and to minimize potential bird-wire collisions.
 EC-9.18 Wildlife and wildlife habitat will be protected in accordance with provincial and federal legislation and provincial and federal guidelines.
 EC-9.19 Wildlife will not be fed, befriended or harassed at construction areas.
 EC-9.23 New occurances of any listed rare, threatened or endangered species will be documented and provided to Manitoba Conservation and Water Stewardship.
 EC-9.21 Understory vegetation will be managed at access routes to limit line of sight.
 EC-9.22 New by-pass trails and access routes will be sited where possible to utilize existing natural terrain features and existing vegetation to minimize line of site.
 EC-9.23 New occurances of any listed rare, threatened or endangered species will be documented and provided to Manitoba Conservation and Water Stewardship.